-PDS models are equipped with a regenerative motor control system.
+PDS models are equipped with a motor control system.
+Example: If all of the following events occur...

-- a) the vehicle is being driven down a slope - b) the vehicle attempts to exceed the specified top speed with the accelerator pedal depressed or released the regenerative braking will limit the speed of the vehicle to the specified top speed (the warning beeper will not sound).
-When the regenerative braking system is activated by this sequence of events, the motor generates power which is returned to the batteries.
+- a) the vehicle is being driven down a slope - b) the vehicle attempts to exceed the specified top speed with the accelerator pedal depressed or released the motor control system will limit the speed of the vehicle to the specified top speed (the warning beeper will not sound).
+When the system is activated by this sequence of events, the motor generates power which is returned to the batteries.

-If the operator attempts to override the regenerative braking feature by moving the direction selector or key switch to another position, the warning beeper will sound and the vehicle will brake rapidly until it reaches the speed of approximately 2 mph (3 kph).
+If the operator attempts to override the feature by moving the direction selector or key switch to another position, the warning beeper will sound and the vehicle will slow rapidly until it reaches the speed of approximately 2 mph (3 kph).

-Pedal-Up Braking
+Pedal-Up Feature

-Pedal-up braking is regenerative braking that occurs when the accelerator pedal is released while the vehicle is moving between 8 mph (13 kph) and the vehicle's top speed.
+The pedal-up feature slows the vehicle when the accelerator pedal is released while the vehicle is moving between 8 mph (13 kph) and the vehicle's top speed.

-- a) the vehicle is being driven down a slope - b) the accelerator pedal is released for more than one second the pedal-up braking will slow the vehicle (the warning beeper will not sound) until either the vehicle speed is reduced to 8 mph (13 kph), at which it freely coasts between 8 and 3 mph (5 kph), or the accelerator pedal is applied.
-When pedal-up braking system is activated by this sequence of events, the motor generates power which is returned to the batteries.
+- a) the vehicle is being driven down a slope - b) the accelerator pedal is released for more than one second the pedal-up feature will slow the vehicle (the warning beeper will not sound) until either the vehicle speed is reduced to 8 mph (13 kph), at which it freely coasts between 8 and 3 mph (5 kph), or the accelerator pedal is applied.
+When pedal-up feature is activated by this sequence of events, the motor generates power which is returned to the batteries.